cmarvaz/cmarvaz.github.io/_pages/research.md

 </div>

 <div style="text-align: justify">
+We find that the contribution of delta Scuti into the broadening of the main-sequend turn off (MSTO) of NGC 419 is almost negligible.
+Only 6 delta Scuti were detected as probable members of NGC 419.
+The dearth of delta Scuti in NGC 419, with only a few and lying in the red edge of the MSTO, seems a natural implication that  the extended MSTO may be caused by the existence of a range of populations with different ages.
 Interestingly, because only a handful of the delta Scuti appear at the main sequence turnoff of the cluster NGC 419, we predict that NGC 419 is younger (t $\lesssim$ 1.2 Gyr) than previously thought.
-Moreover, the cluster delta Scuti stars appear close to the red edge of the MSTO, supporting the idea that the extended MSTO has its origin in an age spread.
 <p></p>
 </div>